-- 1. Linear dimensions are in inches [millimeters].
-Dimensions in parenthesis are for reference only.
-Controlling dimensions are in inches.
-Dimensioning and tolerancing per ASME Y14.5M. - 2.
-This drawing is subject to change without notice. - 3.
-This dimension does not include mold flash, protrusions, or gate burrs.
-Mold flash, protrusions, or gate burrs shall not exceed .006 inch, per side. - 4.
-This dimension does not include interlead flash.5.
-Reference JEDEC registration MO-137, variation AB.
+- 1. All linear dimensions are in millimeters.
+Any dimensions in parenthesis are for reference only.
+Dimensioning and tolerancing per ASME Y14.5M.

+2. This drawing is subject to change without notice.

+3. This dimension does not include mold flash, protrusions, or gate burrs.
+Mold flash, protrusions, or gate burrs shall not - exceed 0.15 mm per side. - 4.
+This dimension does not include interlead flash.
+Interlead flash shall not exceed 0.25 mm per side. - 5.
+Reference JEDEC registration MO-150.

-SHRINK SMALL-OUTLINE PACKAGE
+SMALL OUTLINE PACKAGE